 PFP Program Goals are: to strengthen understanding of U.S. legislative process; to create partnerships between U.S. and foreign institutions; to establish a common language for developing practical solutions for shared problems and concerns.

-Important Facts: The Azeri fellows of the 2017 program year, fall season will be selected through a competitive application process.
+Important Facts: The Azerbaijani fellows of the 2020 program year, spring cohort will be selected through a competitive application process.
 All interested candidates should apply online at: https://ais.americancouncils.org/pfp.
 Semifinalists will be selected based on their applications and then interviews will be conducted at the American Councils office in Baku.
 Final decision upon finalists will be made by the independent committee members at American Councils DC office.

 Upon arrival in the United States fellows will participate in a three-day intensive introduction to the U.S. political process.
 Fellows will then begin their 5-6 week long fellowships across the United States in federal and state legislative and executive offices, city halls, and NGOs immersing themselves in the daily operations of state governance, government oversight, and citizen participation.
 At the end of the program, Fellows will be given a unique opportunity to meet Professional Fellows from around the world at a wrap-up conference organized by the State Department in Washington, DC.
 For more information view http://professionalfellows.americancouncils.org